What Does The Eu President Do

 Another important development is the growing divergence of views among member states on key issues such as migration, economic policy, and the rule of law.
 These divisions have made it more difficult to reach consensus in the European Council and have increased the pressure on the President to find common ground.
 The President must be able to understand the different perspectives of member states, to identify areas of potential compromise, and to build trust among leaders who may hold fundamentally different views.

 At the same time, the EU is facing increasing pressure to assert its role on the world stage.
-As the global balance of power shifts and new challenges emerge, such as climate change and cyber security, the EU needs to be able to speak with a single voice and to act decisively in defense of its interests.
-The President of the European Council plays a crucial role in representing the EU on the world stage and in ensuring that its voice is heard.
+Practically speaking, as the global balance of power shifts and new challenges emerge, such as climate change and cyber security, the EU needs to be able to speak with a single voice and to act decisively in defense of its interests.
+The President of the European Council matters a lot in representing the EU on the world stage and in ensuring that its voice is heard Simple as that..

 Professional insights suggest that the future effectiveness of the EU President will depend on several factors: